Naiche

 Chief Naiche (/ˈnaɪtʃi/ NYE-chee; c.
 1857–1919) was the final hereditary chief of the Chiricahua band of Apache Indians.

 Background

 Naiche, whose name in English means "meddlesome one" or "mischief maker", is alternately spelled Nache, Nachi, or Natchez.

 He was the youngest son of Cochise and his wife Dos-teh-seh (Dos-tes-ey, - "Something-at-the-campfire-already-cooked", b.
-1838), His older brother was Tah-zay aka Chief Taza.
+1813), His older brother was Tahzay.

 Naiche was described as a tall, handsome man with a dignified bearing that reflected the Apache equivalent of a royal bloodline as the son of Cochise (leader of the Chihuicahui local group of the Chokonen and principal chief of the Chokonen band of the Chiricahua Apache) and Dos-teh-seh, daughter of the great Warm Spring/Mimbreño Chief Mangas Coloradas.
 Britton Davis described him as being 6'1" in height, which was tall for an Apache.

 He had three wives, Haozinne, E-Clah-he, and Na-deh-yole, and fourteen children.